webrecorder/specs/README.md

 - A set of pages, entry point URLs from which users should browse the web archive.
 - Other user-defined, editable metadata about the web archive collection (title, description, etc...)

+All of this data can be bundled together into a single file, using the standard ZIP format.

+## Technical: Lowering the barrier to hosting large web archives

+Hosting web archives currently requires complex server infrastructure, a 'wayback machine' to serve data in a way that can be viewed in the browser.

+Tools like `wabac.js` provide a way to render the data directly in the browser, if it can be accessed efficiently.

+The WACZ format presents a storage approach optimized for efficient random-access to large amounts of web archive data, allowing the client to load only what is needed by seeking into a larger file (via HTTP range requests or other random access) and loading only what is needed for each page.
+This is done by leveraging the ZIP format's built-in index, inclusion of an efficient web archive index (CDX or compressed CDX) along with the raw WARC data.

-The spec is not designed to replace any other format, but to set up a convention-based format to bundle this data together via directory layout.
+The spec is not designed to replace any other format, but to set up a convention-based format to bundle all necessary data together, following a certain directory and naming convention, into a standard ZIP (or ZIP64) file.

+# WACZ 1.0

-The spec consists of:
+The spec currently consists of the following:

-1) A extensible directory layout for web archive data
+1) A extensible directory and naming convention for web archive data
 2) A specification for bundling the directory layout in a ZIP file.

+The documentation is split into what is currently supported in [wabac.js] as stable, experimental ideas, and possiblee future extensions.

+## Currently Supported

-## The Directory Layout
+#### Directory Layout

-The spec is to designate a mostly flat directory structure which can contain different types of web archive collection data:
+The spec is to designate a mostly flat directory structure which can contain different types of web archive collection data.
+Currently supported:

 ```
 - archive/
 - indexes/
 - webarchive.yaml
-- pages.csv
-- derivatives/
+- text/
 ```

-The directory can further be bundled into a ZIP file.

 ### Directories and Files